Methods of finding Inverse of a matrix:

 Variable Separable Type IV (Non-homogenous ODE reducible to homogenous type reducible to Variable Separable Type I/II) |

-2. else
+2. ,substitute and else

 3. Solve